sabazed/jynx/README.md

 ## Disclaimer

 This product has not been thoroughly tested.
 Use it at your own risk.
 Always back up your data before performing migrations.
+**Use at your own risk**.